8 of the Biggest Met Gala Scandals of All Time

 The 2018 Met Gala is just around the corner.
 While the event is renowned for its gorgeous fashion and A-list celebrities, it's also been known to attract its fair share of scandal.

-Who could forget when Beyoncé watched her sister Solange Knowles go after Jay-Z in that epic elevator ride?
+Who could forget when Beyoncé watched her sister Solange Knowles go after Jay-Z in that famous elevator ride?
 There was also that time Bella Hadid, Marc Jacobs, Dakota Johnson and more stars smoked in the bathroom, reportedly earning the museum a slap on the wrist from the New York City Department of Health.

-In honor of Monday's big event, here's a look back at eight of the biggest scandals to rock the Met Gala.
+In honor of Monday's big event, here's a look back at eight of the biggest Met Gala scandals of all time.

 Beyoncé Watches Solange Knowles Attack Jay-Z in the Elevator